HexmosTech/Ansika/README.md

 Ansika simplifies bulk software installation and configuration tasks into a single command.
 It reduces the employee onboarding workload for technical leads and engineers.
 In a few steps, Ansika installs and configures software, libraries, and extensions for new employees or interns.

 Ansika produces a binary file that does not requires external dependencies.
 Simply define software, libraries, and configurations in the Ansible playbook file ([one_installer.yml](https://github.com/HexmosTech/Ansika/blob/main/one_installer.yml)).
 Ansika will release a new binary in GitHub releases.
-The one-line command downloads, authorize and executes the binary file on local machines.
+The one-line command downloads, authorizes and executes the binary file on local machines.

 ## Benefits